For free nutrition information and advice, email Pat McKay

 Egg yolk broth: One RAW egg yolk (the yellow), mix with just enough purified water to be soupy and serve or thin enough to be given through a syringe.

-Puppies under 3 months of age may also be given broth prepared with Colostrum powder.
+Animals under 3 months of age may also be given broth prepared with Colostrum powder.

 Colostrum is the first food that comes from the mammary glands after birth.
 It is full of immunoglobulins, the immune builders, as well as providing nutrients for your animal.
 You can buy it in powder form from a health food store or online.
-My suggestion with regard to dosage is to give 1/2 teaspoon at a time to small dogs, 1 teaspoon for medium dogs, and 2 teaspoons for large dogs.
+My suggestion with regard to dosage is to give 1/2 teaspoon at a time to small animals, 1 teaspoon for medium animals, and 2 teaspoons for large dogs.
 This must be put into purified water; do not give the powder directly into your animal's mouth.
 S/he will choke on it.

 Do not give vegetable broth during this time.
 Carnivores need the protein from the meat or egg broth.
 Do not mix proteins.
 In other words, do not mix the raw beef broth with the raw egg yolk broth.
 Proteins must be given separately.

-If your dog starts licking up the liquid on his/her own and/or starts eating, great.
+If your animal starts licking up the liquid on his/her own and/or starts eating, great.
 If not, you need to email me with his/her symptoms, so that we can decide what is causing this loss of appetite.